BoucheDimitri/EconomicsPapersNetwork/README.md

 # EconomicsPapersNetwork
 Authors : Dimitri Bouche & Cyril Verluise

 * **Brief presentation:** In this repository, we implement tools to scrap, process, and exploit a relationnal database of Economics articles (containing both contextual informations on the articles and references and citations between articles).
-The final objective being comparing the performances of different search algorithms that uses graph structure such as HITS (Hubs and Authorities), PageRank and some derivatives of those algorithms*.
+The final objective being comparing the performances of different search algorithms that uses graph structure such as HITS (Hubs and Authorities), PageRank and some derivatives of those algorithms.

 ## Getting started

 Most of our visual results can be seen in the Notebooks 'DescStat.ipynb' and 'Ranking.ipynb'.
-They both leverage the processed database and the other part of the codes, so they are kind of the finised product.
+They both leverage the processed database and the other part of the codes, so they are kind of the finished product.

 ## Structure